halildurmus/win32/website/docs/guides-concepts/contributing.md

-  Once compiled, run the resulting `struct_sizes.exe` file located in the project root to obtain struct sizes; copy the output directly into the `structSizeMap` within the [struct_sizes.dart][struct_sizes_dart_link] file, and finally, execute the `tools\generate.cmd` script to generate struct size tests for each struct.
+  Once compiled, run the resulting `struct_sizes.exe` file located in the project root to obtain struct sizes; copy the output directly into the `structSizeMap` within the [struct_sizes.dart][struct_sizes_dart_link] file, and finally, run the `tools\generate.dart` script to generate struct size tests for each struct.
 - Constants belong in the [constants.dart][constants_dart_link]; please add documentation.
 In rare cases (where the constant is truly self-documenting),